jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_displaydevice_client_permissions.md

 ## Configure Monitoring

-The Windows credentials used to run the Spotlight Client grant required permissions for the Spotlight Client to access the Spotlight Diagnostic Server, to configure the Spotlight Diagnostic Server, to acknowledge and snooze alarms, and execute actions on monitored systems like kill and pause.
+The Windows credentials used to run the Spotlight Client grant required permissions for the Spotlight Client to configure the Spotlight Diagnostic Server.
+There are three Windows groups: Spotlight Diagnostic Administrators, Spotlight Diagnostic Users, Spotlight Diagnostic Read-Only.
+Your Network Administrator can add members, increase and decrease your membership as required.

 Action | Administrator | User | Read-only
 -------|---------------|------|----------